CI/CD Integration Plugin

 Gradle#

-Note, that Test Agent will automatically launch for every Gradle test task.
-If you need to disable Test Agent for specific tasks, refer to this section
+coverage()ortestTracing()feature is enabled, the agent will automatically launch for every Gradle test and JavaExec task.
+To override configuration for specific tasks, refer to Per-Task Configuration Override.

 Maven#

-To enable the Drill4J Test Agent to Maven project add the following to pom.xml:
+To set up the Drill4J agent in a Maven project, add the following to pom.xml:

 Agent files download source#